 We add in protective, nourishing creams to protect your hands after your treatments, with sunscreen being a necessity after any skin treatments to prolong and protect your skin.
 We might also add in some topical chemical peel applications to clear off the top layer of skin in a very minor, gentle way, if required.
 Deeper peels may be necessary.
 A classic chemical peel is made from retinoic acid or alpha glycolic acid (AHA), but deeper peels are a Jessner or TCA peel.

 Microdermabrasion could be considered, which removes the top layer of your epidermis, revealing new, fresh skin underneath.
-This can be done several ways, but generally it is conducted by laser.
 Laser skin resurfacing is a very controlled procedure whereby the laser quickly pulses light at damaged skin or liver spots to destroy them.

 We have a range of dermal fillers that could be used, with our favourite being a naturally-occuring substance.
 This substance is naturally found in skin tissue, and acts as a transporter fluid between the blood and the skin cells.
 It provides hydration and nutrients, but also stimulates collagen and elastin, being one of modern cosmetic dermatology’s greatest discoveries.
 Tiny injections into the skin can create long-lasting effects on the hands.

-We have a handful of excellent collagen-stimulating dermal fillers at our disposal.
-The dermal fillers we use are non-irritating, hypoallergenic and non-toxic, typically injected between your fingers.
-We then massage your hands to spread the filler evenly.
+We have a handful of collagen-stimulating dermal fillers at our disposal.
+After injecting, we then massage your hands to spread the filler evenly.
 We’re very careful to avoid injecting into any veins or tendons.